SanskarSingh17/Text-Summarization-CLI-Tool/README.md

 ### Summarize Direct Text Input

-Summarize text from a file: `python index.py "Your text input here"`
+Summarize text from a file: `python index.py "Your text here"`

 Summarize text using gile: `python index.py "path/to/your/textfile.txt" --file`